about talia.

 • Caring for the Caregiver: Vicarious Trauma

-• Neurofeedback Training as an Alternative Non-pharmaceutical Treatment Modality for Development Trauma
+• Neurofeedback Training as an Alternative Non-pharmaceutical Treatment Modality for Developmental Trauma

 • The Future of Trauma Interventions